Trends

 Explain to me what the robusta and arabica varieties mean?

-— Coffee is produced in tropical climates, between the Tropic of Cancer and the Tropic of Capricorn, on four continents: America (Central and South); Africa, Asia, and a part of Oceania.
+— Coffee is produced in tropical climates, between the Tropic of Cancer and the Tropic of Capricorn, on four continents: America (central and southern); Africa, Asia, and a part of Oceania.
 Therefore, it is produced at different altitudes, because, despite being tropical climates, there are low and high altitudes.
-Or there are also some that have rain more often or not so often.
+Or there are also those that have rain more often or not so often.
 The common denominator of all areas is that they have a tropical climate with warm temperatures and, therefore, almost never have sub-zero temperatures.
-If they did, the coffee bush would suffer greatly and eventually die.
-The robusta variety coffee bush grows at low altitudes, between 300 and 600 meters, while the arabica variety grows between approximately 600 and 1,800 meters.
+If they did, the coffee bush would suffer greatly and die.
+The robusta variety coffee bush grows at low altitudes, between 300 and 600 meters, while the arabica variety grows at altitudes between approximately 600 and 1,800 meters.

 What attributes do they have?

-— We would basically talk about body, acidity and aromas.
-High-altitude coffees are more acidic and more aromatic; on the other hand, low-altitude coffees have more body and few aromatic attributes.
+— We would basically talk about body, acidity, and aromas.
+High-altitude coffees are more acidic and more aromatic; on the contrary, low-altitude coffees have more body and few aromatic attributes.
 Another very important point: high-altitude coffees, arabica ones, have less caffeine than robusta.
-Caffeine can vary quite a bit depending on the coffee's origin.
-When someone says: "I had a coffee and I felt like a motor", partly, it's due to their caffeine tolerance, but the type of coffee can also influence it.
+Caffeine can vary quite a bit depending on the origin of the coffee.
+When someone says: "I had a coffee and I felt like a rocket", it could partly be due to their caffeine intolerance, because their body metabolizes caffeine differently or because they are more sensitive to the stimulating effects, but the type of coffee can also influence it.
 It could be because they had a coffee with a lot more robusta blend.
-On the other hand, if someone says: "I had a coffee and it sat very well with me", then it could have been arabica.
+On the other hand, if someone says: "I had a coffee and it made me feel really good", then it could have been arabica.

 Coffee of the arabica variety is more expensive.

 — Not necessarily.
-Within Arabica, there are those that come from an altitude of 600 meters up to a maximum of 1,800 meters.
+Within arabicas there are those that come from an altitude of 600 meters up to a maximum of 1,800 meters.
 The higher the bush has grown, the more aromatic and much less caffeine, therefore, a different price.
-The fact is that coffee is a commodity that is traded on the stock exchange and fluctuates daily based on production, supply and demand, and speculation.
+The fact is that coffee is a commodity that is traded on the stock market and fluctuates daily according to production, supply and demand, and speculation.

-— It is complicated, because green coffee, when it arrives at the factory, is roasted and a blend (a mixture of different origins and altitudes) is usually made.
+— It's complicated, because green coffee, when it arrives at the factory, is roasted and usually a blend (a mixture of different origins and altitudes) is made.
 Furthermore, depending on how you make your coffee, depending on the volume of water, extraction time, and temperature, the caffeine percentage can change.

 Before, when it was said that there was no coffee culture, was it because we didn't know all this?